 His creations include, of course, music: recordings, videos, performances; but also include sculpture, photography, woodworking, and landscape design.

 Rhan Wilson began performing with "The Paisley Pudding", a "power-rock" trio, when he was 10.
 Fifty years later he continues to create, perform, and explore the way we hear and interpret music.
-His most recent group, "Jazz The Dog", continues along the imaginative musical path with fellow musicians Rick Zeek, Patti Maxine, and Michael Westendorp - together seducing and entertaining fans with their unique arrangements, casual interplay, and improvisational style.
+His most recent group, "Jazz The Dog", continues along the imaginative musical path with fellow musicians Rick Zeek, Patti Maxine, (and formerly Michael Westendorp) - together seducing and entertaining fans with their unique arrangements, casual interplay, and improvisational style.

 Rhan's "Altared" shows: An Altared Christmas, An Altared Valentine's Day, and An Altared 420 which often sold out in advance, provided him an opportunity to work with some truly fine musicians such as Jerry Martini (Sly and the Family Stone, Woodstock, Rock and Roll Hall of Fame), Joe Craven (Jerry Garcia, David Grisman), Dale Ockerman and Richard Bryant (both of the Doobie Brothers and The White Album Ensemble), Grammy winner Barry Phillips, and Grammy Nominee Tammi Brown.
 His work with Tammi Brown has also included opening for Dr. Maya Angelou at the Santa Cruz Civic as well as at Santa Barbara's Arlington Theater.

-Rhan has been active in teaching music, with a focus on rhythm and basics, to the many beginning ukulele players in town - encouraging their confidence and assisting in performance techniques.
+Rhan has been active in teaching music, with a focus on rhythm and basics, to many, including many of the ukulele players in town - encouraging their confidence and assisting in performance techniques.
 Click here to read more about his teaching and teaching style.